 Regular offerings at Madayi Kavu are Pushpanjali, Raktha Pushpanjali, Thikala Pushpanjali, Sharkara Payasam, Akapooja, Gurusipooja and Karinkalasam.

 One of the main offerings here is the akapooja.
-The routine ingredient for this pooja is cooked chicken.
+The usual ingredient for this pooja is chicken.
 So unless you specify that you want to do a without pooja, you will get a prasadam that includes chicken.